 Then you can craft things and sell them, or sell raw materials that are in demand.
 If you figure out how to make a really good color of dye, that can be quite profitable.
 You can also put your horses up for stud or sell them.
 You can make a lot that way.
 Again, use the Sales Board to make sure your prices are competitive.

 Pan for gold.
 If you save up enough Essence, you can get a gold pan and use it to get varying amounts of gold dust out of rivers and streams.
 I warn you though, that’s kind of a slow way to make money, you can usually make more by running around and collecting things.

 Join server contests.
 There are Star Hunts, where you ride around trying to be the first to find a big glowing star.
 There are card trading games where you try to get one each of four types of card There are also water balloon fights, which are a lot of fun.
-And they give you money if you win.
-They are announced in chat and you can usually travel to them for free.
+And they give you money if you win!
+They are announced in System Chat and you can usually travel to them for free.
 Now there are also things like photography challenges, wild-catching challenges, essence capturing, ride the farthest in five minutes, and that type of thing.